googlecloudrobotics/core/docs/how-to/deploy-from-sources.md

     cd core
     ```

-1. Import the GCP project you are using, replacing `[PROJECT_ID]` with its project ID.
+1. Create application default credentials, which are used to deploy the cloud project.

     ```shell
-    ./deploy.sh set-project [PROJECT_ID]
+    gcloud auth application-default login
     ```

+1. Import the GCP project you are using:

+    ```shell
+    ./deploy.sh set_config
+    ```

+    When asked, enter your GCP project id.
+    You can keep the defaults for the other settings by hitting `ENTER`.

     This command creates two files:

     * `config.bzl`, which configures the build system to store its outputs in the Container Registry, and
     * `config.sh`, which configures the deployment.

-1. Optionally, edit `config.sh` to change the Compute Engine [region and zone](https://cloud.google.com/compute/docs/regions-zones/) from the default value of `europe-west1`.

 1. Build the project.
 Depending on your computer and internet connection, it may take around 15 minutes.

     ```shell
     bazel build //...
-    ```

-1. Create application default credentials, which are used to deploy the cloud project.

-    ```shell
-    gcloud auth application-default login
     ```

 1. Deploy the cloud project.